JeeErn/Decentralised_Prediction_Market/README.md

 * Trader account
 * Arbitrator account

-Traders are regular accounts that are tied to the address indicated in your Etherium wallet.
+Traders are regular accounts that are tied to the address indicated in your Ethereum wallet.
 Each address can only create **_one_** trader account.
-Every trader account starts with 100 win score and 100 lose score for a reputation score of 0.5 and changes as the trader votes on topics.
+Every trader account starts with a win score of 100 and a lose score of 100, which translates to a reputation score of 0.5.
+This reputation score changes each time the traders' votes on a topic is resolved.
 Reputation score is calculated as follows:
 ```math
 rep = win / (win + lose)
 ```

 Arbitrators are special, trusted parties that are in charge of result reporting.
 While trader accounts are nameless, arbitrator accounts have a display name attached to the address, which used for identification purposes when a topic is being created.
-Every arbitrator account has a trustworthiness score that starts at 50 and changes between 0 and 100 inclusive as the arbitrator reports on topics.
+Every arbitrator account has a trustworthiness score that starts at 50 and changes between 0 and 100 (inclusive) as the arbitrator reports on topics.

 _Because we require every user to have a trader account, users who wish to become arbitrators will have to pay the account creation gas fee twice - once for a trader account, once for an arbitrator account._

 More on the reputation and trustworthiness system [later](#reputation-and-trustworthiness-system).

 ## **Topics**
 Topics are the essence of our platform.
 Traders can select any topic they wish to predict on and place a stake on the outcome that they believe will be most likely to happen.
+They can also [create topics](#topic-creation) for other traders to vote on.
 There are several key components to each topic:
 1. [Topic state](#1-topic-state-)
 2. [Title](#2-title-)
 3. [Description](#3-description-)